 Wrapping up and reporting back

-Before you finish, I’d love to know more about your experience of taking this course—whether it did what you wanted it to, and anything else you’d like to share.
+I’d love to hear about your experience of taking this course—whether you got what you wanted from it, and anything else you’d like to share.
 As I noted at the start, if you’re willing to give your name in both the pre-course and the post-course surveys, I’ll then be able to analyse your pre/post responses together, which will be even more helpful.
 You can access the survey here.